 See Barcelona from above

 The most obvious ways to get a privileged view over the city are to climb a mountain or take an elevator.
-In Barcelona there are parks with views and hotels with elegant terraces and spectacular where you can enjoy a picnic or a cocktail overlooking the rooftops of the city.
+In Barcelona there are parks with views and hotels with elegant and spectacular terraces where you can enjoy a picnic or a cocktail overlooking the rooftops of the city.

 Find the secret coves near Barcelona